justinlee0777/popularthoughts/src/data/articles/blue-period.md

 ---
-title: "Blue Period sucks"
+title: 'Blue Period sucks'
-slug: "/blue-period-flaw"
+slug: '/blue-period-flaw'
-createdAt: "2021-11-08T22:39:21+0000"
+createdAt: '2021-11-08T22:39:21+0000'
 seoTitle: "Blue Period's Flaw"
-seoDescription: "The anime Blue Period has one fundamental flaw: it sucks."
+seoDescription: 'The anime Blue Period has one fundamental flaw: it sucks.'
-tags: ["animation", "anime"]
+tags: ['animation', 'anime']
 ---

 In hindsight, it doesn't make any sense to have an anime about art.